Everything You Need to Know to Start a Tourism Business In South Africa

 To operate a transport business in the tourism sector:

-• Apply for Road Transportation Permit from the Department of Transport.
+• Apply for a Road Transportation Permit from the Department of Transport.
 The application must be made to the Local Transportation Board.
 You need to be clear on your application that you will be transporting tourists and mark clearly the route that will be used.

 • Apply for Professional Drivers Permit.
 You need to have a valid driving licence according to the vehicle you are driving.